Menaces or misunderstood? Everything you need to know about seagulls - including why they're protected

 Hide Ad

-If you're eating and a gull approaches you on foot, make eye contact.
-Having a staring contest alerts the gull you’ve spotted it and may deter the bird from moving closer.
+For example, if you're eating outdoors and a gull approaches you on foot making eye contact could help stop an attack.
+As ridiculous as it sounds, having a staring contest alerts the gull you’ve spotted it and may deter the bird from moving closer.

 Other ways to potentially stop attacks include covering your food or moving it closer to you.